 For an immediate solution, I gave a fan from my office to the concierge team to put into the guests’ room, then chased up the maintenance call log for the air conditioning to be fixed.
 As it turned out, the call log had somehow been marked on the system as complete.
 The problem was re-logged on the system for the air conditioning to be fixed that day.

 The next day the guest was so thrilled with the spontaneous action I took to resolve the heat issue in his hotel room, he came to give me a large tip and told me he was blown away by my actions to take control of a situation that was outside of my realm of responsibilities.

-I then received a reward voucher from my department manager who was informed of the situation from the guest, complimenting my resolve and quick-thinking initiation to immediately make his stay more comfortable.
+I then received a reward voucher from my department manager, who was informed of the situation from the guest, complimenting my resolve and quick-thinking initiation to make his stay more comfortable immediately.

-The example above is a very simple answer using the STAR framework.
+The example above is a straightforward answer using the STAR framework.
 However, even in its simplicity, it showcases the individual’s ability to problem-solve, think quickly on their feet, and go above and beyond the requirements of their role to make a customer happy.

-It’s not too hard to do, and with practice can be easily applied to any competency-based question.
+It’s not too hard to do, and with practice, you can easily apply it to any competency-based question.